Search results for

 Machine learning plays a critical role, since context and history gives Alexa a better shot at guessing your intentions.
 It’s why Amazon is so invested in analyzing recordings from real-world customers.
 Humans tend to use context and history to gauge meaning in conversation — using strict computer logic, Alexa might interpret something like “play music by CHVRCHES” (the Scottish synthpop band) as a request to hear music by church choirs.
 Alexa can and does make mistakes, but the seas of data Amazon has access to means that the assistant evolves over time.

 Responses use synthesized speech based on recorded voice samples.
 Privately Amazon has been experimenting with audio mimicry, including even dead voices.
-In early 2024, it should start rolling out generative AI conversations with more complex responses and emotional inflection.
+The company should start rolling out generative AI conversations with more complex responses and emotional inflection in due course.
+However, the first signs of Amazon Alexa’s AI future has emerged on Fire TV, for users seeking movies and content.

 FAQs